datagrok-ai/public/help/develop/develop.md

 }
 ```

-It allows VS Code to launch an isolated Chrome session under debugging, targeting the desired web-address from `url`.
+It allows VS Code to launch an isolated Chrome session in debugging mode linked to IDE, targeting the desired
-In case an application is being developed, it may be useful to target this address directly to the application's URL.
+web-address from `url`.
+In case an application is being developed, it may be useful to target the application's URL.

 The second file, `tasks.json`, contains the following (for Windows):